AdamJosephKalimi/Career-Transition/README.md

 **How to plan:**

+- Look **12-18** months down the line
   - Write down your goals.
 Limit 3 - 5.
-  - Look **12-18** months down the line
+    - 1. The Job you want
+    - 2. The Skills you want to have
+    - 3. Personal goal 1
+    - 4. Personal goal 2
+    - 5. Personal goal
   - Think about what you want professionally and personally.
 Career changes often come with a lifestyle change.
   - More managable
 - Personal Statement
   - Choose a point in the future **(DD-MM-YYYY)** and write looking back.
   - Talk about what it took and what you sacrificed to get there.
   - Remind yourself that it was worth it.
-  - What will you do during the
+  - Remember that this IS the time to make the change that you want.
+Reference when you hit THE WALL.
 - An honest financial runway
   - How long can you sustain a job hunt living your current lifestyle?
   - Where can you cut corners to save (Add this into your personal statement)